dragsbruh/clispy/README.md

 print (x : nil | bool | int | float | string)
 readline (prompt : string)

+list ...(expr: expr) ; combines any number of expressions into one list type
 ```

 with more to come